 Solution: drink a good, light blush rosé (Brosé if you’re a dude) with a few ice cubes in it.
 Most Rosé drinkers will tell you they do this on a hot day anyway.
 Anything from Provence is the best IMO.
 However, I’m no wine connoisseur so take my recommendation at your own risk.

 Providing you’re somewhere warm the ice will melt quickly watering down the alcohol making the bottle last a lot longer while keeping you hydrated, and remaining delicious.

 Tip 2: Any spirits mixed with sugar will make your hangover (and waistline) worse, so choose tequila mixed with soda and a fist full of fresh lime.
 The soda is hydrating and the large volume of fresh lime provides electrolytes.
 This is known as a DT margarita, or NorCal Margarita (nothing to do with calories - it was allegedly popularised in Northern California).

-Yes, you could substitute the tequila with vodka – although vodka is rank unless it’s used in an espresso martini or Bloody Mary.
-These are the only rational exceptions in my opinion.
+Yes, you could substitute the tequila with vodka – although vodka pales in comparison in my opinion, unless it’s used in an espresso martini or Bloody Mary.

 Additionally, I heed you not to blame good tequila on a bad experience you had in your early 20s just because ‘Jose Cervero’ (possibly the worst tequila there is) was at the scene of the crime at 2am one morning.
 This is blatant alcohol profiling and discrimination.